 For KRAs with an existing extractive operation, the haul route used for the operation is generally the designated KRA transport route.
 In general, the transport route approved by the local government as part of an extractive industry application will be adopted as the KRA transport route.

-If a local government approves the use of a road that is not identified as the KRA transport route, the local government may seek to amend the KRA transport route through discussions with the Department of Natural Resources, Mines and Energy.
+If a local government approves the use of a road that is not identified as the KRA transport route, the local government may seek to amend the KRA transport route through discussions with the Department of Resources.

 For example, if a quarry does not operate on the site at the time of KRA designation, it is possible that the haul route approved by the local government through a later development assessment process may be different to the designated transport route.
 A quarry company can also apply to the local government to use any local government road as a haul route.